 PHP is a server-side scripting language designed primarily for web development but also used as a general-purpose programming language.

 Each release branch of PHP is fully supported for two years beginning with its initial stable release.
 We provide different point releases and apply security updates on a regular basis.
-Currently, these PHP versions are available: 7.2, 7.3 and 7.4.

 If you don’t select a certain version, our default will be used.
 We decided to default to version 7.4, which is considered to be stable by the developers.